littlee/react-x-modal/README.md

 - introduce a new state to control the visibility of the modal

-this would become tedious when trying to manage multiple modals react-modal-x let you open & close modals with a single method call and pass other props to modal all at once
+this would become tedious when trying to manage multiple modals react-x-modal let you open & close modals with a single method call and pass other props to modal all at once

 ```js